Taxable and Tax-Free Income

 - What is considered taxable income, and what is tax-free income?
 Find out below by clicking on the links in the table.

 You can receive taxable and tax-free income as money, property, or services.
-Most taxable income is reported to you on a form; some tax-free income can also be reported on a form, but is generally less likely.
+Most taxable income is reported to you on a form.
+Some tax-free income can also be reported on a form, but it's generally less likely.

-For example, these can be employee wages including fringe benefits (Form W-2), independent contractor income (one of the many 1099 Forms), and bartering income (Form 1099-B) or rental income (1099-Misc, Schedule C).
+For example, these can be employee wages, including fringe benefits (Form W-2), independent contractor income (one of the many 1099 Forms), and bartering income (Form 1099-B) or rental income (1099-Misc, Schedule C).
 Keep in mind that a copy of most of these forms is also sent to the IRS and/or state tax agency by the issuer of the form.
 The forms listed here are only a few of the many examples of taxable income.
-On the other hand, you may receive income in the form of cash, such as from baby sitting or tips as a waitress, that is not necessarily associated with a form.
+On the other hand, you may receive income in the form of cash, such as from babysitting or tips as a waitress, which is not necessarily associated with a form.
 However, it still might be taxable income on your income tax return.

 Tax-Free or Taxable Income?

 Here, find a list of the most common income types of income that are taxable in most cases.
-As you know, when it comes to taxes, there are always exceptions.
-We are here to help you to find out if they apply to you or not; just contact us
+As you know, there are always exceptions when it comes to taxes.
+We are here to help you find out if they apply to you.
+Contact us!

 Take a look at this page and learn about what is classified as nontaxable income.
-If you are not sure whether one or more of your income types are indeed tax free, you can contact us
+You can contact us